 Knowing the key protectors in Bitlocker…

-In simple and short, key protectors are the entities which protects the VMK.
-On a device with compatible TPM (1.2 or 2.0) Bitlocker gives the following options for key protectors
+In simple and short, key protectors are the entities that protect the VMK. n a device with compatible TPM (1.2 or 2.0), Bitlocker gives the following options for key protectors

 - TPM only (used by default in Windows 10 unless specified by policy otherwise)